1000 SMOKERS WANTED!

 Kicking the smoking habit gives your senses of smell and taste a boost.
 The body is recovering from being dulled by the hundreds of toxic chemicals found in cigarettes.

-Within 2 to 12 weeks of stopping smoking, your circulation improves.
+Within two to 12 weeks of stopping smoking, your circulation improves.
 This makes all physical activity, including walking and running, much easier.

 Read these self-help tips to fight fatigue.